plamen-penev-ffw/behat-starter-kit/PHP.md

 > In order to Behat to work we need PHP installed.
 The required version of PHP is 7 and above.
 Preferably version 7.2

 # PHP Version and availability
-> Check if you have PHP installed and eventually what version it is.
+> Check if you have PHP installation and if there is one - what version it is.
 To do that, you need to run this command in the terminal:
 ```
 php -v
 ```